What is Tsukuishi? A detailed introduction to the mysterious stone depicted in Kunio Yanagita's Tono Monogatari [Tono City, Iwate Prefecture]

 Tsukuishi depicted in the Tales of Tono

-The Tono Monogatari Shuui was published as an expanded version of the Tono Monogatari, which was republished in 1935.
-The 11th chapter of the Tono Monogatari Shuui also contains the following description of the Tsuzukiishi and the Nakiishi stone next to it:
+The Tono Monogatari Shūi (Supplementary Tales of Tono) was published in 1935 as an augmented version of the Tono Monogatari.
+In the 11th story of the Tono Monogatari Shūi, the following is written about the Tsugiishi and the Nakiishi (Weeping Stone) next to it:

 The Tsuzukiishi in Yamaguchi, Ayaori Village, is very similar to what scholars call a dolmen, with a large stone about one and a half ken wide and five ken long placed on top of two side-by-side base stones about six feet high, and people can pass through underneath like a torii gate